setrar/DigitalSystems/doc/data/getting-started-with-vhdl.md

 -- File counter.vhd
 -- The entity is the interface part.
 It has a name and a set of input / output -- ports.
 Ports have a name, a direction and a type.
 The bit type has only two -- values: '0' and '1'.
-It is one of the standard types. entity counter is port(
+It is one of the standard types.
+Natural is another -- standard type. entity counter is port(
     clock: in  bit;    -- We are using the rising edge of CLOCK